selimslab/selimslab.github.io/_NOTES/psychology/cognitive-biases.md

 tags: soc top
 ---

-## tldr
+## TLDR

 We are all human and driven by emotion.
-We know almost nothing yet think we know the best.
-We make decisions for the stupidest of reasons and pretend otherwise
+We know almost nothing yet we think we know the best.
+We make decisions for the stupidest of reasons and pretend otherwise.

 ---

 We think we are better than we are because mistakes of others are easier to notice than our own

-Environment shapes us
+We make ourselves unhappy by comparison and negativity

 Brains love saving energy so we jump to conclusions, oversimplify, overgeneralize, exaggerate, and stereotype.

+Environment shapes us more than we think.

 We like to do what is quick, easy, and comfortable over what is important.

 We love bandwagons, all these people can't be wrong?

 We can't read minds or predict other people yet we like to pretend so

+People like you more than you know but they don't think much about you.

 Availability increase liking, we make friends with whoever is close by

-We regret over the past, worry or hope about the future.
-Yet we fail to learn from the past and the future turns out neither that good or that bad
+We regret and worry, both are useless most of the time

-People believe what they want, not what is true, yet we still try to prove something or to change people.
-And we love stories, a good story can easily win over the facts
+People believe what they want yet we still try to prove something or to change people.

+We love stories, a good story can easily win over the facts

 We like to cry over spilt milk, it's just sunk cost and it's better to move on